-- Best Practice: Quantitative EEG can be used to rapidly analyze large amount of EEG data, and has been demonstrated to shorten the amount of time necessary to interpret raw EEG data.
-Experience can improve the utility and reliability of QEEG interpretation. - Current Practice: Although current guidelines suggest that quantitative should be incorporated into continuous EEG practice, a 2010 survey suggested that 66% of practitioners did not use as part of routine practice. - Resulting Gap: Inadequate understanding of QEEG use and techniques, which can lead to underutilization or inappropriate utilization of quantitative EEG in clinical practice - Educational Need: Symposia and workshops that provide information about the utility of quantitative EEG, including its utilization to speed and improve interpretation of raw EEG for detection of seizures and ischemia d) QEEG Trends for use in the intensive care unit
+- Best Practice: Quantitative EEG are used to rapidly analyze large amounts of EEG data, and has been demonstrated to shorten the amount of time necessary to interpret raw EEG data.
+Experience can improve the utility and reliability of qEEG interpretation. - Current Practice: Current guidelines suggest that quantitative should be incorporated into continuous EEG practice.
+Resulting Gap: Inadequate understanding of qEEG use and techniques can lead to inappropriate over-reliability on, or underutilization of, quantitative EEG in clinical practice. - Educational Need: Symposia and workshops that provide information about the utility and limitations of quantitative EEG, including detection of seizures and ischemia as well as trends in encephalopathy.

+d) Critical Care EEG in the intensive care unit

-- Best Practice: Clinical neurophysiologists should understand the pathophysiology of normal and abnormal patterns in ICU EEG, accurately perform and interpret studies (competence), and apply the results of these studies to timely and accurate diagnosis and treatment of patients at risk for neurologic deterioration in the intensive care unit (performance).
+- Best Practice: Clinical neurophysiologists understand the pathophysiology of normal and abnormal patterns in ICU EEG, accurately perform and interpret studies, and apply the results of these studies to timely and accurate diagnosis and treatment of patients at risk for neurologic deterioration in the intensive care unit.
 Current ACNS guidelines in ICU EEG highlight the technical and clinical aspects of this procedure. - Current Practice: Review of surveys of learners, the medical literature, and recent guidelines indicate ICU EEG is often misinterpreted, likely due in large part to the shortage of clinical neurophysiologists who have been trained in ICU EEG.
 Most clinical neurophysiology training programs have little didactic or practical training in this area.
-Clinical neurophysiologists who completed training more than several years ago have little or no exposure to formal training in these techniques and those in practice seek training on advanced techniques. - Resulting Gaps: Practitioners performing clinical neurophysiology procedures have inadequate knowledge of ICU EEG, often do not possess the technical skills to accurately perform and interpret studies (competence) and are uncertain how to apply the results of these studies to the diagnosis and treatment of patients at risk for neurologic deterioration in the intensive care unit (performance).
+Clinical neurophysiologists who completed training more than several years ago have little or no exposure to formal training in these techniques and those in practice seek training on advanced techniques. - Resulting Gaps: Practitioners performing clinical neurophysiology procedures have inadequate knowledge of ICU EEG, often do not possess the technical skills to accurately perform and interpret studies (competence) and are uncertain how to apply the results of these studies to the diagnosis and treatment of patients at risk for neurologic deterioration in the intensive care unit (performance). - Educational Need: Courses, symposia, and workshops on modern approaches to the neurophysiology of nonconvulsive seizures, the ictal-interictal continuum, and status epilepticus, including the modified Young and Salzburg Criteria, and the 2021 ACNS Standardized Critical Care EEG Terminology

 - Best Practice: Seizures and status epilepticus in critically ill adults and pediatric patients are rapidly and reliably identified with the addition of quantitative EEG analysis in conjunction with conventional EEG analysis by neurophysiologists.
-Additionally, non-neurophysiologists (i.e., EEG techs and ICU nurses) are able to comfortably and reliably utilize QEEG to alert neurophysiologists to periods of concern. - Current Practice: Quantitative EEG is used inconsistently, with a lack of standardization of quantitative EEG practices. - Resulting Gap: Inadequate knowledge of information represented by quantitative EEG trends, interpretation of quantitative EEG trend changes, recognition of seizure activity on quantitative EEG, recognition of artifacts on quantitative EEG trends and utilization/manipulation of quantitative EEG software. - Educational Need: Symposia and workshops on quantitative EEG trend basics and utilization of quantitative

-EEG for seizure detection.
+Additionally, non-neurophysiologists (i.e., EEG techs and ICU nurses) are able to comfortably and reliably utilize QEEG to alert neurophysiologists to periods of concern. - Current Practice: Quantitative EEG is used inconsistently, with a lack of standardization of quantitative EEG practices. - Resulting Gap: Inadequate knowledge of information represented by quantitative EEG trends, interpretation of quantitative EEG trend changes, recognition of seizure activity on quantitative EEG, recognition of artifacts on quantitative EEG trends and utilization/manipulation of quantitative EEG software. - Educational Need: Symposia and workshops on quantitative EEG trend basics and utilization of quantitative EEG for seizure detection.